wcyn/clips-horticulture-expert-system/README.md

-        (if (eq ?temp-line EOF) ; if End of File then (bind ?stop TRUE) ; Set stop variable to TRUE else (if (eq ?temp-line "ENDGROUP") ; If "ENDOFGROUP" check for the diagnosis of the disease or pest (create-check-diagnosis-rule ?plant-name ?disease-or-pest)
+        (if (eq ?temp-line EOF) ; if End of File then (bind ?stop TRUE) ; Set stop variable to TRUE else (if (eq ?temp-line "ENDGROUP") ; If "ENDOFGROUP" check for the diagnosis of the disease or pest then
+            (create-check-diagnosis-rule ?plant-name ?disease-or-pest)
-            (bind ?plant-name (read file-data)) ; Read plant name of new group of symptoms (bind ?disease-or-pest (read file-data)) ; Read disease or pest name of new group of symptoms else (if (eq ?temp-line "") ; If reads empty string, do nothing then (printout t "") ; Do nothing else
+            (bind ?plant-name (read file-data)) ; Read plant name of the group of symptoms (bind ?disease-or-pest (read file-data)) ; Read disease or pest name of the next group of symptoms else (if (eq ?temp-line "") ; If reads empty string, do nothing then (printout t "") ; Do nothing else